therealtomkraz/shellscriptingtutorial/README.md

 ## Documentation

 This repository contains a collection of Bash scripts designed to demonstrate practical applications of shell scripting.
 These scripts cover various tasks from weather fetching to file organization, showcasing different aspects of Bash scripting.
+Each script builds on the previous one.
+Except for the 100 files one, it just creates 100 files for the file orginization script.
+You can find videos for each one over on my youtube channel.

 ## Scripts Overview